mk12/mini-pinions/notes.md

 I spent a lot of time working on implementing the planetary gravity part of the game.
 I got the scree to smoothly transition between the two modes.
 When you go really high, the background becomes darker and the camera zooms back in and centres on Fledge.
 I am very pleased with the result.
 Now I just need to add the planets.

 **[28 Oct.
 2013]**
 Today I added a new file for planets.
+I tried to implement all the functions I knew I would need as fast as possible.
+I am already seeing some patterns in my code, mostly in the way I am using lists.

+**[29 Oct.
+2013]**
+Something.